nfaralli/BPV/README.md

   radius  type 2  (1 float)
   etc.
 ```
 + **Variables**.
+Size = 97 + nbVariables * 32.
 Particles have 3 coordinates, but can also have additional variables associated to them (e.g. energy, velocity, etc.).
 This section lets you name each axis and each variable.
 ```
   nbVariables (1 byte.
-Does not include the x, y, and z axis) name    x  axis    (32 bytes) name    y  axis    (32 bytes) name    z  axis    (32 bytes)
+Can be 0 and does not include the x, y, and z axis, which are mandatory) name    x  axis    (32 bytes) name    y  axis    (32 bytes) name    z  axis    (32 bytes)